Event Rules and Regulations

 The conditions at Wasteland aren’t friendly to our canine friends.
 Heat and the desert environment can take a heavy toll.
 Costumed people, loud noises, moving vehicles, desert wildlife, all of these can make Wasteland a scary, even deadly environment for pets.

 Per Title II and III of the ADA, exceptions will be made for disabled persons with service dogs.
 Emotional support and/or therapy dogs are not designated service dogs as defined by the ADA, and thus are not permitted entry.
-Select onsite build crew may be permitted to bring dogs if pre-approved.
+Select onsite build crew who are on site for an extended period of time may be permitted to bring dogs if pre-approved.

 This decision was reached with the utmost concern for the health and well being of both dogs and Wasteland participants.
-As fellow animal lovers, we thank you for understanding and implementing this policy.
+As fellow animal lovers, we thank you for understanding and abiding by this policy.

 1. VEHICLE CHECK – All vehicles must enter the event through the check-in station and stop for check-in staff.
 All vehicles must wait in line, even if they have been checked in previously and are returning.
 (Emergency vehicles and event staff vehicles on assigned event business excepted.)

 ALL vehicles at Wasteland Weekend are subject to inspection by Wasteland Weekend staff at ANY time, for ANY reason.
 It is our job to ensure the safety of our attendees, and that could include determining that certain vehicles are not safe to transport passengers, drive in certain areas, or at all.

 2. DRIVING – Vehicles within the grounds of the event (including Wasteland City and the other areas within the perimeter) must move at 5MPH or LESS at all time.
 No unsafe maneuvers or styles of driving that kick up dust are allowed.

 We shouldn’t have to say this, but do NOT drag anyone behind your vehicle, no matter what the speed.